zenoamaro/react-quill/README.md

 ### Custom editing area

 If you instantiate ReactQuill without children, it will create a `<div>` for you, to be used as the editing area for Quill.
 If you prefer, you can specify your own element for ReactQuill to use.
+Note that `<textarea>`s are not supported by Quill at this time.

 <details>